Running a basic search

 Article status

-By default your results show rentable and free articles, which are available for reading with your subscription.
-You can also tick the box to include downloadable articles, which are articles that must be purchased to read.
-If you don't find any articles for a particular search, try clicking the "downloadable" filter to expand the search.
+By default your results show LitStream and OpenAccess articles, which are available for reading with your subscription.
+You can also tick the box to include Download Only articles, which are articles that must be purchased to read.
+If you don't find any articles for a particular search, try clicking the "Download Only" filter to expand the search.

 By default you see results from all sources; you can click here to narrow it down just to articles indexed from PubMed.